gnosischain/documentation/docs/node/tools/dappnode.md

 ### Step 1.
 Install the required packages for validating

-Once you have access to the dappnode UI, go to the stakers-ui page , you can access by clicking on http://my.dappnode/#/stakers/gnosis or click in Stakers section you can find in the left menu, then click on the Gnosis tab.
+Once you have access to the Dappnode UI, go to the Stakers-UI page , you can access by clicking on http://my.dappnode/#/stakers/gnosis or click on the Stakers section you can find in the left Nav Bar, then click on the Gnosis tab.

 ![Select Stakers in the left side menu](/img/node/dappnode-left-menu.png)